FastSort sorts input records using a sort key. FastSort is faster than ExtSort but requires more system resources and sorting is not stable.

 This setting corresponds tightly to Number of sorting threads - must be equal to or greater than Number of sorting threads.
 The higher the number of read buffers, the lower chance the workers will block each other.
 Defaults to Number of sorting threads + 2

 Along with Temporary files charset, this option lets you reduce the space required for temporary files.
 Note that compression can save a lot of space but decreases the performance by up to 30%.

 Size (in bytes) of a file output buffer.
 The default value is 8kB.
 Decreasing this value might avoid memory exhaustion for large numbers of runs (e.g. when Run size is very small compared to the total number of records).
 However, the impact of this setting is quite small.

 Make sure you have dedicated enough memory to your Java Virtual Machine (JVM).
 Having plenty of memory available, FastSort is capable of doing astonishing job.
 Remember that the default JVM heap space 64MB can cause FastSort to crash.
-Don't hesitate to increase the memory value up to 2 GB (but still leaving some memory for the operating system).
-It is well worth it.
+For best results, try to increase the memory value up to 2 GB (if possible, while still leaving enough memory for the operating system).
 How to set the JVM is described in Chapter 15, Runtime Configuration.

 Sorting big records (long string fields, tens or hundreds of fields, etc.):

 FastSort is greedy for both memory and CPU cores.

 If the system does not have enough of either,